 Heritage and Place

 The team manages Aberdeenshire's Place Partnership with Creative Scotland and Aberdeenshire Museum Service, which operates three museums in Aberdeenshire - at Aden Country Park, Banchory and Peterhead - as well as a storage facility, visitor centre and education room at its headquarters in Mintlaw.
 The team also supports a number of museums run by local history and heritage groups.
-You can search the museum catalogue online, and keep up to date with their activities and events via Twitter and Facebook.
+You can search the museum catalogue online, and keep up to date with their activities and events via Place Twitter and Place Facebook.

 With six rangers based throughout Aberdeenshire, plus a warden and seasonal staff at the Bennachie Visitor Centre, the Ranger Service aim to help visitors and residents to explore and enjoy the rich natural and cultural heritage that Aberdeenshire has to offer.
-Keep up to date with their activities via Facebook.
+Keep up to date with their activities via Ranger Service Facebook.

 VisitAberdeenshire offer everything you need to help plan your trip to Aberdeen and Aberdeenshire, including inspiration for what to do, events and where to eat.
 Keep up to date via Visit Aberdeenshire Twitter, Visit Aberdeenshire Facebook and share photos of your visit on Visit Aberdeenshire Instagram.